 First things first: What, exactly, is swing trading?

-However, unlike day trading, where you move in and out of a trade within the same day, swing trading positions can last anywhere from two days to a couple of weeks.
+However, unlike day trading, where you move in and out of a trade within the same day, positions can last anywhere from two days to a couple of weeks.

 The idea is that you’re holding on to the stock to profit from price changes or ‘swings’.
 These swings in the price change are where this style of trading gets its name.

-What’s so great about swing trading?
+What’s so great about it?
 Well, several things …

 First, it’s an accessible method for even new traders.
 While the pace is fast, it’s not as fast as day trading.
-This means that swing trading allows a little more time to think out your process and make educated decisions with your trades.
+This means that it allows a little more time to think out your process and make educated decisions with your trades.

 For many, the quick pace of day trading can prove a little bit overwhelming at first.
-Swing trading can be a great entry to day trading, and a strong trading practice in general.
+It can be a great entry to day trading, and a strong trading practice in general.

-This doesn’t mean that swing trading is totally relaxed.
-But you’re only holding on to the stock for a few days or weeks, so swing trading offers potential profits that exceed taking longer positions on a trade.
+This doesn’t mean that it’s totally relaxed.
+But you’re only holding on to the stock for a few days or weeks, so it offers potential profits that exceed taking longer positions on a trade.

 And since you’re only holding on to the stock for a short period of time, you can take advantage of the market volatility and potentially gain assertive profits from trades in a relatively short window.